Patti Miller has created the complete guide to writing autobiography, memoir, personal essay, biography, travel and creative nonfiction

-This book was recommended to me more than once by people who have attended Patti Miller’s highly rated memoir-writing workshops.
+People who have attended Patti Miller’s highly rated memoir-writing workshops have recommended this book to me to me more than once.
 I’ll admit to not having read it cover to cover yet.
-I want to approach it like a course in creative nonfiction writing and work through it systematically.
+But I want to approach it like a course in creative nonfiction writing and work through it systematically.

-Writing True Stories grew out of writing workshops the author ran at Varuna, the Writer’s House in Katoomba.
-This shows in its practical approach, as it is written as a series of workshops, covering sources, voice, structure, narrative and style and editing.
+Writing True Stories grew out of writing workshops the author ran at Varuna, the Writer’s House in Katoomba in the Blue Mountains.
+And this shows in its practical approach, as it is written as a series of workshops, covering sources, voice, structure, narrative and style and editing.

-Part Two consists of masterclasses that extend the skills in the first part, and deals with genre: memoir, creative nonfiction, essay and more.
+Part Two consists of masterclasses that extend the skills in the first part.
+It deals with genre: memoir, creative nonfiction, essay and more.
 The last (brief) chapter is about publishing.
 Miller writes about commercial publication and self-publishing and how to present your work to agents and publishers.
 Although there’s a lot more that could be said about publishing, that’s best left to a another book.

-Writing True Stories is rounded out by a reading list and a page of useful contacts.
+A reading list and a page of useful contacts rounds out Writing True Stories.
 I can’t wait to get started on honing my skills before I get my project, now at the research stage, underway.